-We contribute to better humanistic and scientific understandings of communication through our award-winning scholarship in five areas of scholarly emphasis: 1) critical/cultural studies; 2) communicating science, health, environment, and risk (commsher); 3) digital media; 4) interpersonal communication; and 5) rhetoric.
+We contribute to better humanistic and scientific understandings of communication through our award-winning scholarship in areas of scholarly emphasis that include: critical/cultural studies; communicating science, health, environment, and risk (commsher); digital media; and rhetoric.
 We value a variety of theoretical and methodological approaches, including quantitative, qualitative, rhetorical, critical, and interpretive.
-These five areas of emphasis represent the Department's core areas of strength.
+These areas of emphasis represent the Department's core areas of strength.
 The tabs below offer more information about each of our areas of emphasis, which we currently offer graduate coursework on.